nishattasnim11/16S_soilgut/README.md

 # Gut microbiome of C57BL/6 mice exposed to forest and urban soil
-Sequences, processing files, otu tables and metadata for the 16S Inuit gut project.
+Sequences, processing files, otu tables and metadata for the 16S  SoilGut project.
 Data was processed using QIIME 1.9.0
 ##Sequencing data Raw MiSeq sequencing data can be found in the 0_raw_reads folder.

 ##Library split Libraries were split using split_libraries_fastq.py script in QIIME 1.9.0